How Many People Use Captions and Subtitles?

 - Closed captions help with comprehension of dialogue that is spoken very quickly, with accents, mumbling, or background noise.

-- Video that mentions full names, brand names, or technical terminology provides clarity for the viewer.
+- Closed captions provide viewers clarity on mentions of full names, brand names, or technical terminology.

-- Closed captions help maintain concentration, which can provide a better experience for viewers with learning disabilities, attention deficits, or autism.
+- Closed captions help maintain concentration and engagement, which can provide a better experience for viewers with learning disabilities, attention deficit disorder, or autism.

-- Captions allow viewers to watch videos in sound-sensitive environments, like offices and libraries.
+- Closed captions allow viewers to watch videos in sound-sensitive environments, like offices and libraries.

 Not convinced that your videos need closed captions?
 Check out this free guide 👇